deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Gee, thanks…" Adam rolled his eyes.

 "Shame to ruin that face, though."
 Kovač teased.
-“You're good, Arés.”
+"You're good, Arés."

 "Same goes for you, Base."
 Vandenberg said.
-“Get some JETS guy to do it from a thousand yards.”
+"Get some JETS guy to do it from a thousand yards."

 "Damn straight!"
 Burgess agreed, and exchanged a fist bump with him.

-"...What about the Major?"
+"…What about the Major?"
 Firth asked.

 "Major Powell?"
 Adam asked, still trying to ignore the comment about his face.
 Kovač had a knack for making his ears go red, though right now they were mercifully hidden under the collar and neck sheath of his EV-MASS.

 "What other fuckin' Major am I gonna be talkin' about, dumbass?"

-"...right.
+"…right.
 Yeah."

 "You're good, Sikes."